mvcds/hubi/README.md

 :warning: currently, it only partially supports [joi](https://github.com/hapijs/joi), and fully generates a site about your [ubiquitous langauge](https://mvcds.github.io/hubi/#ubiquitous-language)

-:warning: For some reason, NPM is not showing the link to the [github repository](https://github.com/mvcds/hubi)

 ## Getting started

 ### Install